YouTransactor-SAS/mPOS-SDK-Android/README.md

 	######################################## RPC APIs ######################################################

 	/*
-	* pass the listener object to the SDK to be notified of lost packets
+	* provide the listener instance to the SDK to be notified of lost packets
 	* */
 	registerLostPacketListener(LostPacketListener lostPacketListener)